Get a free, no obligation personal loan quote with rates as low as 6.99%

 Final Thoughts

-COVID-19 has caused many shifts in the way we interact, work, and live.
+Over the past few years, we’ve seen many shifts in the way we interact, work, and live.
 Despite increased costs associated with working from home, there are thankfully some tax methods to help you recover these new costs.
-Although the CRA has many links and resources to help you file your taxes properly, make sure to consult with an accountant or tax professional if you need support in filing this year.
+Although the CRA has many links and resources to help you file your taxes properly, make sure to consult with an accountant or tax professional to take advantage of working from home tax deductions.

 Chrissy Kapralos avatar on Loans Canada